Tim Weiner

 Tim Weiner (born June 20, 1956) is an American reporter and author.
 He is the author of five books and co-author of a sixth, and winner of the Pulitzer Prize and National Book Award.

-Biography
+Early life and education

+Weiner was born June 20, 1956, to a Jewish family in White Plains, New York.
+His parents, Dora and Herbert Weiner, were both professors.

+Weiner graduated from Columbia University in 1978 with a Bachelor of Arts degree in history, and from the Columbia University Graduate School of Journalism in 1979.